knut0815/HESYSOPT/README.rst

   git clone git@github.com:znes/HESYSOPT.git

+HESYSOPT depends on oemof.
+Once you installed oemof, you should be ready to start as all dependencies that are required for HESYSOPT are coming along with oemof (pandas, pyomo, etc.).

 Running HESYSOPT
 =====================

 Once you downloaded the repository, change to the directory with the source code.
-You can now run the application via terminal command.
+You can now run the application with terminal command.

 To get information about app options, run the following command in your
 terminal: